-A motion to appoint the following individuals to serve two-year terms as Private Sector Representatives on the Executive Board:
+A motion to recommend the appointment of the following individuals to serve two-year terms as Private Sector Representatives on the Executive Board:

 - Mr. Ed Lopez to represent Graham County - Mr. David Budd to represent Santa Cruz County - Mr. Stephen Ahmann to represent Greenlee County